MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-authenticate-user-based.md

 SSO enables the potential for passwordless authentication by leveraging the reusability of credentials from Intune Company Portal ([Android](https://learn.microsoft.com/en-us/mem/intune/user-help/sign-in-to-the-company-portal) only) and Microsoft Authenticator ([Android](https://learn.microsoft.com/en-us/mem/intune/user-help/sign-in-to-the-company-portal) and [iOS](https://learn.microsoft.com/en-us/mem/intune/user-help/sign-in-to-the-company-portal)).
 SSO is applicable exclusively to the `"UsernamePassword"` connection type (It doesn't work with `"DeviceCode"`).

-SSO requires additional configuration in your app registration.
+SSO requires additional configurations in your app registration and in the app itself.

+In app registration:

 1. In a web browser, go to [https://portal.azure.com](https://portal.azure.com/).
 1. Enter the name and password of the user who has access to the Azure subscription.
 1. In the Azure portal, on the left navigation pane, select **Microsoft Entra ID**.